Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

    <br>
 <b>Analytic Rule –</b> Trigger a Sentinel alert upon detecting an Illusive event and create a Sentinel incident.
 The Sentinel incident will correspond to the Illusive incident and will include all subsequent associated Illusive events.
    <br>

+ ## This is a test to see if I really have permission to add content
  ## Basic Requirements (set up in advance)

 To use the Illusive Active Defense solution, you must have the following: